-The Texas Wildlife Rehab Center came to their rescue.
+The Texas Wildlife Rehab Center came to the rescue of the baby squirrels in the photo above.
 Here is the story of how and why it happened.

 We have a large live oak tree that has been growing as if it is on steroids.
 Although we had it trimmed last year, we employed a tree trimming service to give it a severe "haircut" this year.
 It resulted in making an unexpected visit to our local wildlife rehabilitation rescue place in Houston.

 By accident, some innocent baby squirrels and their nest suddenly dropped to the ground.
 The three little darling creatures were so young that their eyes were not yet open.
 Fortunately, they seemed not to have suffered any injuries.
 Losing their haven amidst the tree branches and separated from their mother had to be the biggest shock of their young lives.

 When our tree trimmers showed us the three baby squirrels on the ground, the first thing that my husband did was to look up the information online about the Texas Wildlife Rehab Center folks.
 They had helped us in the past.
 They are open seven days a week from 10 AM to 2 PM.